juharris/switch-remoteplay/README.md

 # Requirements
 * Nintendo Switch
 * Linux machine to host the service and connect via Bluetooth to the Switch (tested with a Raspberry Pi 4B)
+* A web browser to open the client and send commands
+* A normal keyboard
 * (optional) video capture card to see the video (or just have bad quality in a video chat app)

 # Plans
 * Support gaming controllers.